To print this page properly - use Print icon located on the page.

 • Assist in planning QLaw’s Annual Banquet

 Nominations must be in writing (including email), and require the signature (electronic signature is fine, e.g. //Jane Doe//) of two current dues-paid members and consent of the nominee.
-Email nominations (preferred) should be sent to election@q-law.org.
+Email nominations (preferred) should be sent to .
 Alternately, you may complete and return a nomination form.
-Please be certain that you and each of your nominators have completed the 2010 membership renewal process.
-Completed nominations are due by February 5th
+Please be certain that you and each of your nominators have completed the 2011 membership renewal process.
+Nominations will be requested in early 2012.

-For more information about serving on the Board of Directors or the nomination process, please contact AndySachs.
+For more information about serving on the Board of Directors or the nomination process, please contact .

 [1] Note: Officers are selected by the Board of Directors from within the Board at its May meeting and serve one year terms.